vitaly-t/pg-promise/README.md

 The function takes only one parameter - `client` object from the [PG] library that represents the connection that's being released.

-**NOTE:** The library will throw an error instead of making the call, if the property is set to a non-empty value other than a function.
+**NOTE:** The library will throw an error instead of making the call, if `options.disconnect` is set to a non-empty value other than a function.

 ---